MicrosoftDocs/powerapps-docs/powerapps-docs/user/quick-find.md

 2. Type your search words in the search box and then select **Search** button.

-Categorized Search returns results grouped by entity types, such as Accounts, Leads, or Contacts.
+Categorized Search returns results grouped by entity types, such as accounts or contacts.

    > [!div class="mx-imgBorder"]
    > ![Categorized Search Results](media/categorized-search-results.png "Categorized Search Results Page")